madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 comments: false
 ---

-This is my give on the relation ship between mathematical proofs and programming languages.
-Many details on exact implementation have been left out with the aim of clarity and conceptual coherency.
+This article is my give on the relationship between mathematical proofs and programming languages.
+Many details on specific implementation have been left out with the aim for clarity and conceptual coherency.

 The source used in this article is available as
 [a Gist](https://gist.github.com/madsbuch/12043c4ad1c1fd0a80008ffb443e29d7).

 # Proofs and Programming
 First, what is a proof?
 A proof is a series of deductive arguments, such that the proposition is justified.
-This might seem quite abstract, so let us look at a concrete example using the Peano naturals for representing natural numbers.
+This description might seem quite abstract, so let us look at a concrete example using the Peano naturals for representing natural numbers.